Bill Genaust

+Early life

+William Homer Genaust was born on October 12, 1906 in Sioux Falls, South Dakota, and raised in Minneapolis, Minnesota.
+He enlisted in the United States Marine Corps in Minneapolis on February 11, 1943, at the age of 36, to be a combat cameraman.
+After recruit training, he was sent to Quantico, Virginia, to become a Marine Corps still photographer and motion picture camera photographer.

 U.S. Marine Corps

-Born in Sioux Falls, South Dakota, Bill Genaust was raised in Minneapolis, Minnesota.
-He enlisted in the Marine Corps in Minneapolis on February 11, 1943, to be a combat cameraman.
-After recruit training, he was sent to Quantico, Virginia, to become a Marine Corps still photographer and motion picture camera photographer.

 Battle of Saipan

 Genaust served in the Pacific Theater during World War II and was posthumously awarded the Bronze Star Medal with Combat "V" and Purple Heart Medal in September 1945, for heroic actions using a rifle in a firefight on Saipan where he was wounded on July 9, 1944.
 He was recommended for the Navy Cross by Norman Hatch, his photo section commander, but the nomination was turned down because Genaust was a cameraman and not an infantryman.
 He also shared in the Navy Presidential Unit Citation awarded to the 4th Marine Division for the Battle of Saipan and Tinian (June 15 – August 1, 1944).
 It took eight months for Genaust to recover from his leg wound he obtained on Saipan.
-He was given the opportunity to return home, but instead he volunteered to go to Iwo Jima.
+He was given the opportunity to return home, but instead he volunteered to go to Iwo Jima during the Volcano and Ryukyu Islands campaign.

 Battle of Iwo Jima

 Genaust was assigned to help train Marine photographers on how to film in a combat zone.
 There were three Marine divisions in a force of approximately 70,000 servicemen which included about 60 Marine cameramen training to assault Iwo Jima.
 Genaust would accompany the Marine infantrymen riding in and on landing craft.
 On February 19, filming on the way in, Genaust landed on the beach with members of the 4th Marine Division.
 On the third day, he moved closer to Mount Suribachi where the 28th Marines, 5th Marine Division were located with orders to capture the mountaintop.
-There he teamed with Marine still photographer Pfc.
-Bob Campbell, and proceeded to take more film action at the base of Suribachi.
+There he teamed with Marine still photographer, Private First Class Bob Campbell, and proceeded to take more film action at the base of Suribachi.

 On February 23, 1945, a 40-man patrol consisting primarily of members of Third Platoon, E Company, 2nd Battalion, 28th Marines, 5th Marine Division were ordered to climb up Mount Suribachi and seize and occupy the summit.
 The patrol was led by E Company's executive officer, First Lieutenant Harold Schrier, who had volunteered to take over the platoon and raise the battalion's small American flag to signal the volcano was captured.
-The flag, which was attached to a Japanese iron water pipe, was raised approximately 10:30 a.m., by Schrier, his platoon sergeant, and another sergeant.
+The flag, which was attached to a Japanese iron water pipe, was raised approximately 10:30 a.m., by Schrier, his platoon sergeant Ernest Ivy Thomas Jr., and another sergeant.
 Marine photographer Staff Sergeant Lou Lowery accompanied the patrol and photographed the Marines and Navy corpsmen climbing to the top of Mount Suribachi, the Marines tying the flag on the pipe, and the men around the flagstaff after it was raised.